I Bet You Look Good on the Dancefloor: Accolades

 On 23 February 2006, the track won Best Track at the 2006 NME Awards—one of three awards won by Arctic Monkeys.
-One of the B-sides, "Chun-Li's Spinning Bird Kick", was nominated for Best Rock Instrumental Performance at the 2007 Grammy Awards.
+One of the B-sides, "Chun-Li's Spinning Bird Kick," was nominated for Best Rock Instrumental Performance at the 2007 Grammy Awards.

-In May 2007, NME magazine placed "I Bet You Look Good on the Dancefloor" at number 10 in its list of the 50 Greatest Indie Anthems Ever.
-In October 2011, NME placed it at number 11 on its list "150 Best Tracks of the Past 15 Years".
-It was later ranked seventh on their list of the "500 Greatest Songs of All Time," with NME noting that the song is "the perfect encapsulation of what it is to be young, pissed, lusty, angry and skint in modern day Britain."
+"I Bet You Look Good on the Dancefloor" has featured on numerous "best of" lists published by British music publication NME.
+In May 2007, the song was ranked No. 10 on the 50 Greatest Indie Anthems Ever, No. 11 on the150 Best Tracks of the Past 15 Years list in October 2011, and in January 2014, it was ranked No. 7 on the 500 Greatest Songs of All Time.
+NME stated that the song is "the perfect encapsulation of what it is to be young, pissed, lusty, angry and skint in modern day Britain."